newcubes/Living_Synthesizer/README.md

 See `tests/README.md` for detailed troubleshooting guides.

 Common issues:
-- RTL-SDR not detected: Check USB connection and DVB driver blacklist
+- **RTL-SDR not detected**: Check USB connection and DVB driver blacklist
-- No weather data: Verify weather station is transmitting on 915MHz
+- **No weather data**: Verify weather station is transmitting on 915MHz
-- MIDI not working: Check MIDI device connections and permissions
+- **MIDI not working**: Check MIDI device connections and permissions

 ## Data Flow